 Students can apply to participate in internships as well as the National Student Exchange program or URI’s study-abroad programs.
 The school is fully accredited by the Association to Advance Collegiate Schools of Business.

 Professional Marketing Organizations in Rhode Island

 There’s not much of Little Rhody, and marketing organizations in the state are few.
 Check out the two below for networking events and continuing education opportunities:

-Rhode Island’s business schools design their programs to prepare students to excel in small businesses, offering undergraduate and graduate degrees with business concentrations in areas like entrepreneurial management and strategic innovation.
+Rhode Island’s business schools design programs for students interested in becoming future leaders in small businesses and large corporations alike, offering undergraduate and graduate degree programs with business concentrations in areas like entrepreneurial management and strategic innovation.

-The state’s business schools also offer highly specialized “green business” bachelor’s and MBA degrees.
-Students in these programs earn dual degrees in business and environmental economics, which prepares them to develop innovative business models that keep Rhode Island’s most pressing environmental concerns in mind.
+The state’s business schools also offer highly specialized “green business” bachelor’s and MBA programs.
+Graduates of these programs earn a dual degree in business and environmental economics, which gives them the skills they need to develop innovative business models that keep Rhode Island’s most pressing environmental concerns in mind.

 Just because small businesses flourish in Rhode Island’s economy does not mean that big businesses don’t.
 Seven Fortune 500 companies – the companies with the highest amount of revenue throughout the country—have their headquarters in Rhode Island.

 This includes household name, CVS Health, which is based in Woonsocket.
 In 2014, CVS earned $139,367 million in revenue, earning it the number 10 spot on Fortune 500’s list of top 500 businesses in the nation.

 Other top Fortune 500 companies in Rhode Island include Textron, the aerospace and defense provider in Providence; United Natural foods in Providence; FM Global, the property insurance corporation in Johnston; Hasbro, the sporting goods company in Pawtucket; and more.

 Rhode Island’s Most Innovative and Fastest-Growing Companies